-Lancaster Exploration Limited, a related party, was also incorporated under the laws of Blantyre, Malawi on May 19, 2011.
+Lancaster Exploration Limited, a wholly owned subsidiary, was incorporated under the laws of Blantyre, Malawi on May 19, 2011.

 Mkango is a mineral exploration company with a portfolio of properties in Malawi, Africa.
 The Company's headquarters are in Calgary, Alberta, Canada.